-Lovely rustic double room with private shower room in sunny beamed attic space with a view across to the coast and the Lizard peninsula in the distance.
+Lovely rustic double room for 1 or 2 with private shower room in beamed attic space with view across to the bay and the Lizard peninsula in the distance.
 Close to Penzance.
 Luxury kingsize bed.
 For groups of 3 see Attic Studio in Cottage listing.

 You will be staying in our home, a 300-year-old Grade II listed traditional rustic Cornish granite cottage with many original features including low wood-beamed ceilings, wood-burning stove in a granite hearth, and cob walls.
 Madron is a small and picturesque village 2 miles from the coast, 1.5 miles from Penzance and Newlyn with shops and restaurants and approximately 7 miles from St Ives (galleries, beaches), Sennen (beaches) and Land's End (cliffs, various attractions).
 Behind Madron are the moorlands where tin was traditionally mined - a great place to walk across heathland with ancient standing stones.

 This is an ideal space for a couple or two friends looking to enjoy and explore the western end of Cornwall, from Land's End and St Ives to the Eden Project and Truro, with wonderful beaches, gardens, historic sights and local amenities all nearby.
 Guests will have free street parking and WiFi internet access for the duration of their stay.
 There is also a small front garden you are welcome to sit in, with a table if you want to take breakfast or coffee outside in the sun.